-What is an accredited or recognised degree?
+What is accredited or recognised degree?

-What is the difference between "Physics and..." course, compared
+What is the difference between "Physics and..." courses, compared to "Physics with..." courses?

-For degrees that combine two different subjects the relative weighting between physics and the second subject is indicated by the degree title.
+For degrees that combine two different subjects, the relative weighting between physics and the second subject is indicated by the degree title.
 "Physics with..." degrees (e.g. physics with German) are courses that have physics as the major component (around 70-80% of the degree) with the rest of the time spent on the second subject, while "physics and..." degrees (e.g. physics and mathematics) devote roughly equal amounts of time to physics and the second subject.